 Notice the person you’ve chosen to confide in.

-• Is this someone who is not only supportive of you, but of your marriage as well?
+- Is this someone who is supportive not only of you but of your marriage as well?

-• Is this a forgiving person who may move on in their relationship with you and your spouse when you’ve survived the affair?
+- Is this a forgiving person who may move on in their relationship with you and your spouse when you’ve survived the affair?
 Or will they hold a grudge against the offending party?

 8. Why Can She/He Just Accept My Apology?